 What happens with my information?

 We collect your contact details and whakapapa, and enter it into the Ngati Kuta electronic database.
-This database stores only the information you give us at the time of registration.
+Only a strict list of people within Ngati Kuta have access to your personal information.
 You will need to advise us if your details change.